 This course is an introduction to the use of computer-aided drafting (CAD) as used in the interior design field.
 Upon successful completion of this course, the student should be able to draw floor plans and elevations of interiors using a computer-aided drafting system.
 AutoCAD LT software will be used.
 2 hrs. lecture, 3 hrs. lab/wk.
 Drafting classes that have additional lab have either the time and room listed or TBA (to be announced) with the room number listed.
 Note: Prerequisites ITMD 123 and ITMD 129 require a grade of "C" or higher.
 Note: An honors contract is available.
 Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$10 to \$15.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$10 to 15.